56 Fun Field Trips & Things to Do: Plan Group Activities in KC

 Mahaffie Stagecoach Stop allows students to discover history where it happened.
 During the field trip, kids participate in activities with animals, wagons, and the stagecoach!

-School field trip programs are two-hours long, offered Tuesday through Friday in morning and afternoon sessions.
+School field trip programs are two hours long, and offered Tuesday through Friday in morning and afternoon sessions.
 You can also choose multiple programs to create a full-day field trip.
 Times are also flexible to accommodate bus & pick-up schedules.

 - Half-day program: Minimum 20 students for $6 per student.